-Jack up trailer and secure on adequate capacity jack stands.
-Follow trailer manufacturers recommendations for lifting and supporting the unit.
-Check that the wheel and drum rotates freely.
-Remove the adjusting hole cover from the adjusting slot on the bottom of the brake backing plate.

-3. With a screwdriver or standard adjusting tool rotate the star wheel of the adjuster assembly to expand the brake shoes.
+- 1. Jack up trailer and secure on adequate capacity jack stands Follow the recommendations for lifting and supporting the unit as outlined in this manual.
+Check that the wheel and drum rotates freely. - 2.
+Remove the adjusting hole cover from the adjusting slot on the bottom of the brake backing plate. - 3.
+With a screwdriver or standard adjusting tool rotate the star wheel of the adjuster assembly to expand the brake shoes.
 (NOTE: With drop spindle axles a modified adjusting tool with an 80 degrees angle should be used.
 Sears Craftsman # 4736 or K-D #295 is recommended.)
-Adjust the brake shoes out until the pressure of the linings against the drum makes the wheel very difficult to turn.

-4. Then rotate the star wheel in the opposite direction until the wheel turns freely with a slight lining drag.

-5. Replace the adjusting hole cover and lower the wheel to the ground.

-6. Repeat the above procedure on all brakes.
+Adjust the brake shoes out until the pressure of the linings against the drum makes the wheel very difficult to turn. - 4.
+Then rotate the star wheel in the opposite direction until the wheel turns freely with a slight lining drag. - 5.
+Replace the adjusting hole cover and lower the wheel to the ground. - 6.
+Repeat the above procedure on all brakes.